 - If I add a fixed cost, what sales are needed to maintain $__ profits?
 We add the new fixed cost to the target profit level and original fixed cost of the business, and divide by the unit contribution margin.
 To continue with the last example, the company is planning to add $10,000 of fixed costs per month.
 We add that to the $70,000 baseline fixed costs and profit from the last example and divide by the $50 average contribution margin to arrive at a new required sales level of 1,600 units per month.

-As you can see, the various components of CVP analysis can be used to uncover the financial results arising from many possible scenarios.
+In short, the various components of CVP analysis can be used to model the financial results arising from many possible scenarios.